KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/product-introductions.md

 High-speed trading is easy, the DEX API allows you to create atomic-swap powered apps and trading bots, and you can even trade on your mobile phone.

-Our DEX software is not bound to Komodo-based blockchain assets, either.
+Our DEX software is not bound to Komodo-based blockchain assets.
 If a blockchain asset can trade on a centralized exchange, odds are you can atomically swap this asset on our DEX software.

 #### Skip the Centralized Middleman and Trade Directly with Your Trading Partner